 Welcome to COMB.AT – a Special Research Area funded by the FWF, DFG and co-financed by the participating research institutions that aims to improve precision measurements of physical constants in optical metrology!
 COMB.AT is short for “Coherent Optical Metrology Beyond Electric-Dipole-Allowed Transitions”.

 We bring scientists from four different academic institutions together to establish a systematic theoretical and experimental approach to study the advantages and limitations of the interaction of light that carries topological charges with matter.
-In particular, we are going to look at transitions in carbon-monosulfide (CS) molecules and the 229Th nucleus.
+In particular, we aim to look at transitions in carbon-monosulfide (CS) molecules and the 229Th nucleus.
 These formally dipole-forbidden transitions have not yet been excited by lasers and are therefore an especially fascinating topic for research!
 Our collaborative approach at COMB.AT ensures that diverse perspectives and expertise come together to achieve remarkable advancements.

 Join us in this journey towards metrological excellence.
 By working with light that carries orbital angular momentum we will lay the groundwork for new applications in spectroscopy and for the manipulation of molecules.